inerttila/Online-Code-Editor/README.md

 - [Running the Project](#running-the-project)
 - [Usage](#usage)
 - [Contact](#Contact)

-## Description

-This project is an online code editor that enables users to write and execute Python and JavaScript code directly within a web browser.
-It provides a user-friendly coding environment utilizing technologies such as Python, JavaScript, HTML, and CSS.

 ## Features
 - CodeMirror integration for code editing with syntax highlighting and line numbers.